Girl, 11, charged after elementary school teacher stabbed in Australia

 The pupil was arrested and later charged with one count each of wounding, possession of a knife in a public place or a school and threatening violence.

-The girl will appear at children's court at a later date, police said.
+The girl will appear in children's court at a later date, police said.

 The teacher has since been discharged from hospital, CNN affiliate 9News reported.